datnguye/sqlmesh-demo/README.md

 # sqlmesh-demo

-POC of `sqlmesh` with Jaffle Shop as an engineer step out from the `dbt` world!
+POC of `sqlmesh` with Jaffle Shop data as an engineer trying stepping out from the `dbt` world!

 Actually try to mimic [dbt Jaffle Shop project](https://github.com/dbt-labs/jaffle_shop) and get the first impression of this cool tool 🌟

-Environment used:
+_Environment used_:

 - sqlmesh v0.28
 - Windows 11